SFDR - Sustainability-related Disclosures

 We use the following indicators to measure the attainment of the environmental or social characteristics we promote.

-• Environmental certification of individual properties.
+- Environmental certification of individual properties.
 To track the environmental performance of our properties, we rely on certifications issued by third party organizations, such as Building-Housing Energy-efficiency Labeling System (“BELS”) certification, Comprehensive Assessment System for Built Environment Efficiency (“CASBEE”) certification, Leadership in Energy and Environmental Design (“LEED”) certification and other equivalent certifications.
 We call our properties that receive any such certifications “Green Buildings”.
 With respect to BELS, we consider a property to have sufficient environmental certification if it received two stars or higher out of BELS’ five-star ranking system.
 With respect to CASBEE, we consider a property to have sufficient environmental certification if it received a B+ Rank or higher out of the CASBEE ranking system featuring Rank S (excellent), Rank A (very good), Rank B+ (good), Rank B- (slightly inferior) and Rank C (inferior).
 With respect to LEED, we consider a property to have sufficient environmental certification if it received Platinum, Gold or Silver.

-• GRESB Real Estate Assessment.
+- GRESB Real Estate Assessment.
 The GRESB, established in 2009, validates ESG performance data and provide benchmarks for measuring real estate companies’ and institutional investors’ commitment to sustainability.
 Leading European, U.S., and Asian institutional investors use these benchmarks in selecting investment targets.
-We have participated in the GRESB Real Estate Assessment since 2014 and have acquired “Green Star,” which is given based on evaluation of the management component, which evaluates policies and organizational structure for ESG promotion, and the performance component, which assesses environmental performance and tenant engagement of properties owned, for eight consecutive years since 2015.
-In the 2022 GRESB Real Estate Assessment, we have received a “4 Stars” in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
+We have participated in the GRESB Real Estate Assessment since 2014 and have acquired “Green Star,” which is given based on evaluation of the management component, which evaluates policies and organizational structure for ESG promotion, and the performance component, which assesses environmental performance and tenant engagement of properties owned, for nine consecutive years since 2015.
+In the 2023 GRESB Real Estate Assessment, we have received a “4 Stars” in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
 We also have received the highest “A Level” for the GRESB Public Disclosure, which assess the width of ESG disclosure.

-• Task Force on Climate-related Financial Disclosures (“TCFD”).
+- Task Force on Climate-related Financial Disclosures (“TCFD”).
 The TCFD was established by the Financial Stability Board (FSB) to develop recommendations for more effective climate-related disclosures.
 In September 2020, our sponsor, TOKYU CORPORATION announced its endorsement of the TCFD recommendations.
 Our sponsor is promoting the introduction of renewable energy and private (electric) power generation in response to risks associated with the transition to a low-carbon society, and taking measures against risks associated with floods and slope failures that might affect its railways and properties.
 In August 2022, the Asset Manager announced its endorsement of TCFD recommendations and joined TCFD Consortium, an organization made up of Japanese companies that support the recommendations.
 Based on the TCFD recommendations on the impact of climate change on TOKYU REIT, Inc., we analyze multiple scenarios (less than 1.5°C and less than 2°C scenarios and 4°C scenario) to identify and assess climate change risks and opportunities that may affect our business activities.

 ◆Methodologies